WE pick our battles based on how much they matter, not how easy they are to win.

-WE are campaigning to make abortion free, safe and legal in every part of the UK.
-WE are raising awareness of the unjust and arbitrary requirement for women to get permission from two doctors to terminate their pregnancy.
+WE are campaigning to make abortion free, safe and legal in EVERY part of the UK.

 In Northern Ireland, basic reproductive rights are so restricted that abortions are almost impossible to access.
 Abortions are only legal where the life or long-term physical/mental health of the person is at serious risk.
 There are no exceptions for rape, incest or fatal foetal abnormalities, and illegal abortion carries a maximum sentence of life in prison.

 Nowhere in the United Kingdom do women enjoy full reproductive rights.
 This has to change and we are ready to lead that change.

 WE are campaigning for full decriminalisation of abortion.
 WE are demanding that abortion be moved out of criminal law and into healthcare.

 At our 2018 conference we will be joining our voices with the Northern Irish women and calling for Westminster to make this change its priority.

 WE marked the 50th anniversary of the 1967 Abortion Act with a week of action.
 We called for Amber Rudd to change this outdated and patronising law.